The Joy Formidable

 The Joy Formidable are a Welsh alternative rock band, formed in 2007 in Mold, Flintshire, and currently based in London, England.
 The band consists of Rhiannon "Ritzy" Bryan (lead vocals, guitar) and Rhydian Dafydd (bass, vocals).
-The most recent album, Into the Blue, was released in 2021.
+The album, Into the Blue, was released in 2021.

 History

 Ritzy Bryan performing at Glastonbury Festival in 2010.

 Early career

 Childhood friends and then couple Ritzy Bryan and bassist Rhydian Dafydd originally played together as part of Manchester band Tricky Nixon, which later reformed into Sidecar Kisses.
 After Sidecar Kisses split up in 2007, they regrouped, returning to their Welsh home town of Mold, and formed the Joy Formidable with Justin Stahley on drums.
 In July 2008, they released their first official single, "Austere".
 It was followed by a Christmas single, "My Beerdrunk Soul Is Sadder than a Hundred Dead Christmas Trees", issued as a 2008 digital download, and the "Cradle" double 7" in 2009.
 The band's debut EP A Balloon Called Moaning was released exclusively in Japan on 17 December 2008, followed by a UK release in March 2009.

 In 2009, Stahley was replaced with Matt Thomas.
 That April, they teamed with a new label started by Passion Pit's Ayad Al Adhamy, Black Bell Records, to release A Balloon Called Moaning in the U.S., earning favourable reviews from NME, The Guardian, The Times, Spin and Pitchfork.